 Do the lists match exactly?
 No. But the similarities are undeniable.

 Will a first-time car buyer get everything on the “want” list?
-Realistically, no. The upgrade items can get pricey, so prioritizing the want list is important, especially if you are trying to stay within a specific payment range.
+Realistically, no. The upgraded items can get pricey, so prioritizing the want list is important.
+Especially if you are trying to stay within a specific payment range that fits your budget.

 As with any major purchase, it’s important to do your research and be prepared.
 For more information on the ins and outs of purchasing a vehicle, visit the Chrysler Capital Finance Resources page at http://chryslercapital.com/finance-resources/tips-and-resources.